-- [MGMT] I want to be able to ping the wan interface from any without allowing ssh access from any, too.
-Currently, if I am allowing an administrator to come from ::0/0 (or 0.0.0.0/0), both, ping and ssh (etc.) are reachable.
+- [MGMT] I want to be able to ping the wan interface from any without presenting the ssh/https login prompt to anyone, too.
+Currently, if I am allowing an administrator to come from ::0/0 (or 0.0.0.0/0), both ping and ssh/https (etc.) are reachable.
 Though the login can be limited, I don’t want that anybody knows that there is a FortiGate in place.

 - [MGMT] Configuration Revisions: It would be great to have a list of the last x full-configurations or configuration steps that were done on the firewall.
 Even better, a compare feature between two configurations, e.g., the one from yesterday compared to the one from last week.–> Thanks to James’ comment: this can be enabled via the CLI to store the config after each logout.

 - [VPN] There is no way to find out the actual used Diffie-Hellman groups for either phase 1 of IKE or phase 2 (PFS) of IPsec.
 The only way to find out which proposal is chosen, the tunnel must be set “down” while capturing the IKE/IPsec packets on the CLI.
 There should be a “get …” command that shows not only the used symmetric ciphers and algorithms, but also the used DH groups.